Concussions, lacerations, ACL tears and broken bones . . .

 For those wearing braces, Dr. Jones encourages patients to use a special mouth guard made for specifically for braces.
 Talk to your orthodontist about your options for a mouth guard if you are undergoing orthodontic care.

-Associated Orthodontists has five convenient locations in Joliet, Plainfield, Morris, Frankfort and Bourbonnais.
+Associated Orthodontists has six convenient locations in Joliet, Plainfield, Morris, New Lenox, Frankfort and Bourbonnais.
 Please visit greatbraces.com to find a location near you or to schedule a complimentary consultation.